expfactory/expfactory/docs/pages/1-generate-https.md

 sudo cp /etc/letsencrypt/ssl-dhparams.pem /etc/ssl/certs/dhparam.pem
 ```

-### (Optional) Step 4.
-Renewal reminder
+### Step 4.
+Renewal (and remembering to renew!)

-Keep in mind these certificates expire after 90 days.
-Set yourself a reminder!
-To renew all certificates created with certbot, you can run this:
+Certificates expire after 90 days.
+If you entered your email when generating the certs, you'll get reminders at 20 days, 10 days, and 1 day before expiry.
+Before the cert expires, you can run this command to renew:

 ```
 sudo certbot renew
 ```
 Before renewing you need to stop the docker container running expfactory and start nginx outside of docker.